priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/SQL/SQL_INTERVIEW_QUESTIONS.md

 ### 1. What's the difference between INNER JOIN and LEFT JOIN?
 **Answer:**
+JOINs are fundamental SQL operations for combining data from multiple tables.
+Understanding the different types is crucial for data engineering.

-- **INNER JOIN**: Returns only matching records from both tables
+- **INNER JOIN**: Returns only records that have matching values in both tables
-- **LEFT JOIN**: Returns all records from left table + matching records from right table
+- **LEFT JOIN**: Returns all records from the left table, plus matching records from the right table (NULL for non-matches)
+- **RIGHT JOIN**: Returns all records from the right table, plus matching records from the left table
+- **FULL OUTER JOIN**: Returns all records when there's a match in either table

 ```sql
 -- INNER JOIN - only customers with orders